 Getting Started with GamiPress

 Installing the base plugin for GamiPress is straightforward and easy.
-Find it on the WP.org repo and go through the normal steps.
+You can go to their website and download the free version.
+Or find it on the WP.org repo and go through the normal steps.

 You will notice that we have installed multiple GamiPress plugins, too.
 Those are also on the WP.org repo, and you can see them by a simple search for “GamiPress”.
 They’re all official plugins, and we chose the ones for this example that might be the most useful for most people, such as rewards based on user interaction with certain categories of posts, by sharing links to the site, clicking links within your content, playing videos or audio or other multimedia content on the site, and so on.